-When Eric and I moved in, these walls had some traces of wallpaper remnants, and the door was off white.
+When Eric and I moved in, these walls had traces of old wallpaper remnants, and the door was off white.
 I knew that someday I wanted to give this area fresh wallpaper and new door paint, and someday finally arrived this year.
-Woohoo, 2019!
+Woohoo!

 If you’ve been wanting to try hanging wallpaper, I encourage you to go for it.
 Turn up the music, take it slow, and follow these steps to update a room or entryway with new wallpaper.

 Note: This post contains affiliate links.
 Learn more on my Disclosures page (and thanks for your support!)

 - Pre-pasted wallpaper (see note below about how much to order)

 - Drop cloth and/or brown packing paper (as needed to protect surrounding area)

 - Skim coat (you should be able to find pre-mixed drywall skim coat at the hardware store, or just water down some joint compound until you get a pancake consistency)